-- 1. Enable care and support for carers and develop community capital, working with the community and voluntary sectors, to enable people to remain well in the community. - 2.
-Ensure high quality and accessible 7 day services so that the quality and responsiveness of health and care services are not compromised over weekends to enable people to avoid unnecessary hospital admissions and access appropriate crisis support in the community. - 3.
-It recognises that success is dependent on successful commissioning (market development) of a wider range of services and support to meet people's individual needs.
-For example, a range of integrated rehabilitation and reablement services (intensive step down after hospital, residential reablement and six week community bases, for example).
-Rehab and reablement is crucial to the successful delivery of schemes 1, 2 and 3, and as such there will be strong interconnections between the schemes and the enabler. - 4.
-It recognises the need to have an IT strategy that supports integration rather than consolidating organisational boundaries. - 5.
+- 1. Enable care and support for carers and develop community capital, working with the community and voluntary sectors, to enable people to remain well in the community - It recognises that success is dependent on successful commissioning (market development) of a wider range of services and support to meet people's individual needs.
+For example, a range of integrated rehabilitation and reablement services (intensive step down after hospital, residential reablement and six week community bases, for example) - 3.
+It recognises the need to have an IT strategy that supports integration rather than consolidating organisational boundaries. - 4.
 And most importantly of all, it recognises the need for significant cultural change so that we build a single system of equals (professionals and customers) focused on delivering a shared goal as set out at the start of this presentation: improve the quality of care for individuals, carers and families, empowering and supporting people to maintain independence and to lead full lives as active participants in their community.